udoprog/sqll/README.md

 ## Examples

+* [`examples/persons.rs`] - A simple table with users, a primary key, inserting and querying.
 * [`examples/axum.rs`] - Create an in-memory database connection and serve it using [`axum`].
 This showcases how do properly handle external synchronization for the best performance.